 GA4 allows you to connect to your existing analytics account.
 What does this mean?
 It means that these two accounts link and communicate data.
-Google suggests running these two accounts side by side and comparing your results to ensure you are seeing the correct results.
-You will need two IDs: your GA4 Property ID, and your Universal Analytics ID to link your accounts.
+Google suggests running these two accounts side by side and comparing your results to ensure you see the correct results.
+You will need two IDs: your GA4 Property ID and your Universal Analytics ID to link your accounts.
 Do not panic if you do not know what these are, it is easy to grab these IDs in your property settings.
 You will then link your two accounts.
-Google will quickly let you know if the tag is invalid, or if your property is already linked to that tag.
+Google will quickly let you know if the tag is invalid or if your property is already linked to that tag.

 Going through Setup Assistant’s Settings

 Now that you have data flowing to your property, you can check out your additional settings.
 Google organizes this nicely in the GA4 property settings, calling it Setup Assistant.
 Using this tool allows you to make the most out of your GA4 property.